Learn when to use open-ended questions and when to use close-ended questions so you can get the right insights that you can act on.

-Closed-ended questions come in a multitude of forms, but are defined by their need to have explicit options for a respondent to select from.
-There are a wide variety of closed-ended question types for survey creators to choose from, including: multiple choice, semantic differential, drop down, check boxes, ranking, and many more.
-Each question type does not allow the respondent to provide unique or unanticipated answers, but rather, they have to choose from a list of pre-selected options.
-It’s like being offered spaghetti or hamburgers for dinner, instead of being asked “What would you like for dinner?”.
+Closed-ended questions come in a multitude of forms, including: multiple choice, drop down, checkboxes, and ranking questions.
+Each question type doesn’t allow the respondent to provide unique or unanticipated answers, but rather, choose from a list of pre-selected options.
+It’s like being offered spaghetti or hamburgers for dinner, instead of being asked “What would you like for dinner?”

 Questions that are closed-ended are conclusive in nature as they are designed to create data that is easily quantifiable.
 The fact that questions of this type are easy to code makes them particularly useful when trying to prove the statistical significance of a survey’s results.
 Furthermore, the information gained by closed-ended questions allows researchers to categorize respondents into groups based on the options they have selected.

-Demographic studies can illustrate a good use for closed-ended questions.
 Imagine that the manager of a designer clothing store believes that certain types of people are more likely to visit their store and purchase their clothing than others.
 To decipher which segment groups are most likely to be their customers, the manager could design a survey for anyone who has been a visitor.
 This survey could include closed-ended questions on gender, age, employment status, and any other demographic information they’d like to know.
 Then, it would be followed by questions on how often they visit the store and the amount of money they spend annually.
 Since all the questions are closed-ended, the store manager could easily quantify the responses and determine the profile of their typical customer.
-In this case, the manager may learn that her most frequent customers are female students, aged 18-25.
+In this case, the manager may learn that her most frequent customers are female students, ages 18-25.
 This knowledge would allow her to move forward with an action plan on how to cater to this niche better or break into other target demographics.

 The major drawback to closed-ended questions is that a researcher must already have a clear understanding of the topic of his/her questions and how they tie into the overall research problem before they are created.
 Without this, closed-ended questions will lead to insufficient options for respondents to select from, questions that do not properly reflect the research’s purpose, and limited or erroneous information.

-Questions that are open-ended provide rich qualitative data.
+Open-ended questions are exploratory in nature, and offer the researchers rich, qualitative data.
 In essence, they provide the researcher with an opportunity to gain insight on all the opinions on a topic they are not familiar with.
 However, being qualitative in nature makes these types of questions lack the statistical significance needed for conclusive research.
-Nevertheless, open-ended questions are incredibly useful in several different ways:

 Since questions that are open-ended ask for the critical thinking and uncut opinion of the respondent, they are perfect for gaining information from specialists in a field that the researcher is less qualified in.
 Example: If I wanted to learn the history of Ancient China (something I know very little about), I could create my survey for a selected group of historians whose focus is Ancient China.
 My survey would then be filled with broad open-ended questions that are designed to receive large amounts of content and provide the freedom for the expert to demonstrate their knowledge.